notrobintaylor/fx_llll/README.md

 Per-tap feedback was a late addition that changed everything.
 When each line has its own feedback amount, the four lines stop being four copies of the same thing and start being four different instruments.
 Line 1 with 80% feedback becomes a drone generator.
 Line 4 with 10% feedback becomes a single slapback.
 Same delay, completely different character per voice.

 The filter and processing chain originally lived in the feedback path – meaning the first echo came through clean and only subsequent repetitions were processed.
 This sounded wrong.
 In a real tape echo, the first playback head already colors the sound.
 Moving the processing chain to the output path (where every echo, including the first, passes through) fixed that.
-But it also meant processing didn't accumulate across feedback passes.
-The solution: a separate, simpler filter in the feedback path – a single OnePole lowpass that darkens each repetition, emulating the progressive signal degradation of a worn tape machine.
-The output path gives every echo character.
-The feedback path gives echoes history.
+The tradeoff: processing doesn't accumulate across feedback passes.
+But the feedback path's tanh limiter adds its own subtle saturation that builds with each repetition.

 The move to a full stereo signal path came from a simple realization: the delay lines were already running on stereo input, then immediately collapsing to mono and re-panning.
 That's destroying information you already paid the CPU for.
 Now the entire path – from delay through crossfeed through balance through feedback – stays stereo.
 Balance at 0 means "pass the original stereo image through unchanged."
 The input's spatial character survives into every echo.